Art Jobs

 No matter what some cynics may tell you, a degree in art can provide you with valuable (and marketable) skills.
 The art business is a large and flourishing industry that employs close to 3.5 million people across the United States.
 An art degree may not lead to a traditional career path, but it can teach you valuable skills that translate across a number of industries.
-Of course, an art degree is a natural point of entry to a career as an artist, but it can also help lead to other careers within the art world (curator or gallery director, for example), or artistic careers in various other fields (graphic design or animation).
+Of course, an art degree is a natural point of entry to a career as an artist, but it can also help lead to other full time careers within the art world (curator or gallery director, for example), or full time artistic careers in various other fields (graphic design or animation).

 Most Common Jobs for Art Majors